Skip to Content

 Disney’s Hollywood Studios

-At Disney’s Hollywood Studios, Star Wars Launch Bay theater and Voyage of the Little Mermaid remain closed with no opening date yet announced.
+At Disney’s Hollywood Studios, Star Wars Launch Bay theater remains closed with no opening date yet announced.
 However, the shops and most of the meet-and-greets at Star Wars Launch Bay are available.

 Disney’s Magic Kingdom